-We believe you may be affected by new rules that apply if you're not domiciled in the UK under common law.
+We believe your client, named above, may be affected by new rules that apply if you are not domiciled in the UK under common law.

 From 6 April 2017 these new rules changed the UK domicile status for tax purposes.
 These rules were made under the Finance Act (No 2) 2017.